tskit-dev/tutorials/_sources/phylogen.md

 %%time

 num_tips = 1_000_000
-big_tree = tskit.Tree.generate_comb(num_tips);
+big_tree = tskit.Tree.generate_comb(num_tips)
 print("Tree sequence takes up", big_tree.tree_sequence.nbytes / 1024**2, "Mb")
 print(f"Generating a 'comb' (pectinate) tree of {num_tips} tips took:")
 ```

-Clearly, plotting a tree with a million tips is problematic, but we can draw a summary
+Plotting a tree with a million tips is impractical, but we can draw a summary
 (see the {ref}`visualization tutorial<sec_tskit_viz_SVG_examples_larger_plots>` for details):